The Kinera Nanna is their debut flagship hybrid universal IEM featuring dynamic, balanced armature and electrostatic drivers. Its price is $899.99.

 Comfort & Isolation

-Yeah, super comfy and I am not surprised with that diminutive form factor and custom universal contouring.
+Yeah, the Kinera Nanna is super comfy and I am not surprised with that diminutive form factor and custom universal contouring.
 This is a likable fit with good isolation but not BA levels due to the vent on the rear of the main shell for the dynamic driver to breathe.

-Both the supplied foam and Final E tips isolate very well indeed and have similar performance levels.
-However, the foam tips block out a more higher frequency background noise whereas the Final E focuses a bit more on the lower frequency.
+Both the supplied foam and Final E tips isolate very well indeed and have similar performance levels on the Kinera Nanna.
+However, the foam tips block out more higher-frequency background noise whereas the Final E focuses a bit more on the lower frequency.

 For example, sitting near an aircon, the entire aircon sound is a bit more muted on the foams, whereas the higher pitch of the aircon leaks in a bit more with the Final E tips.

 If you are asking me which tip is the better performer I would go with the Final E. The staging is a bit wider, the vocal further forward and the clarity just a little more convincing.
 For those who want a bit more body and are sensitive to treble then the foam tips are a fair compromise.